ch-gopi/Python-Django/README.md

 To run Django's test suite:

 Follow the instructions in the "Unit tests" section of docs/internals/contributing/writing-code/unit-tests.txt, published online at https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/unit-tests/#running-the-unit-tests
-Supporting the Development of Django
-Django's development depends on your contributions.

-If you depend on Django, remember to support the Django Software Foundation: https://www.djangoproject.com/fundraising/

 Django REST framework